Check out our Frequently Asked Questions below. If you can’t find the answer you’re looking for, please [contact us].

 Please note: It is our goal to keep the faire open all days so severe-weather closures are typically announced shortly before our actually opening time so we can gauge the day.
 If the weather is looking awry please call ahead.
 Closures will also be announced via our newsletter, Facebook fan page, and a pop up on our website.

-Yes, however commercial photography without express written permission from Faire Management is forbidden.
+Yes, however commercial photography without express written permission from Faire Management is forbidden (this includes the sale of photos for editorial use).
 Photographic permission for personal use is granted.
 All guests of the Faire (whether paid or free) grant permission for their photograph to be used in our collateral materials.

 No. Pets are not allowed on site EXCEPT for our “Bring Your Pet Weekend”.
 See our Themed Weekends Page